Five College Consortium: History

 The Five College Radio Astronomy Observatory was founded in 1969 by the Five College Astronomy Department.
 Together, the Five Colleges operate WFCR (Five College Radio), an NPR member station operating at 88.5 MHz in the FM band.

+In 2019, Hampshire College and UMass briefly considered a merger due to the former's financial difficulties, but this never went through.